Global logarithmic stability of a Cauchy problem for anisotropic wave equations

 \section{Fourier-Bros-Iagolnitzer transform}

 The Fourier-Bros-Iagolnitzer transform is a useful tool to transfer results from an elliptic equation to a wave equation.
 This transform is well known in control theory community (see for instance \cite{LR,Ro91,Ro95}).
-In the present section we demonstrate some results concerning this transform that are necessary to establish our stability results on the Cauchy problem for waves equations.
+In the present section we demonstrate specific results on this transform that are necessary to establish our stability results of Cauchy problems for waves equations.